plamen-kolev/rails_portfolio/resources/biography/projects/secure-coding.md

-Gave a presentation in Leicester College about different ways code can be exploited by a malicious user and ways to mitigate and avoid such cases.
+As part of Intel's giving to local communities initiative, I voulenteered to give a presentation to Lester College about writing secure code.
+The talk was about how programmer bugs can introduce security thread vectors, and how to use best practices to mitigate exploits.